How to Protect Retirement Accounts from Creditors and Lawsuits

 Full protection states.
 States including Connecticut, Florida, Illinois, Indiana, Iowa, Kansas, New Jersey, New Mexico, Oklahoma, Oregon, Texas, and Washington exempt the entire IRA balance from judgment creditors without a dollar cap.
 In these states, a traditional or Roth IRA is as safe from lawsuits as a 401(k).

-IRA creditor protection varies widely, ranging from unlimited exemptions in Florida and Texas to needs-based standards in California and Georgia.
-Dollar caps, Roth IRA exclusions, and inherited IRA limitations add further variation across all 50 states.
+IRA creditor protection varies widely across all 50 states, ranging from unlimited exemptions in Florida and Texas to needs-based standards in California and Georgia.

 The Rollover IRA Trap

-Rolling a 401(k) or other ERISA-qualified plan into an IRA is one of the most common financial planning moves, and one of the most dangerous from a creditor protection standpoint.
+Rolling a 401(k) or other ERISA-qualified plan into an IRA is one of the most common retirement planning decisions—and one of the most dangerous from a creditor protection standpoint.
 Inside the ERISA plan, the entire balance has unlimited federal protection.
 Once rolled into an IRA, the protection drops to whatever the state provides.

-In bankruptcy, rollover IRA funds retain unlimited exemption, but only if the rollover funds are kept in a separate account from contributory IRA funds.
-Commingling rollover funds with personal IRA contributions collapses the unlimited rollover exemption into the capped contributory exemption ($1,512,350).
+In bankruptcy, rollover IRA funds retain unlimited exemption, but only if kept in a separate account from contributory IRA funds.
+Commingling rollover funds with personal IRA contributions collapses the unlimited rollover exemption into the capped contributory exemption of $1,711,975.
 Once commingled, the account holder cannot trace which dollars came from the rollover and which came from personal contributions.

 Outside of bankruptcy, rollover IRAs lose their ERISA-derived protection entirely.
 The funds are governed by state law, and the rollover source does not matter.
 A person in a needs-based state who rolls $2 million out of a 401(k) and into an IRA has taken fully protected funds and made them subject to a court’s subjective evaluation.